outragedpinkracoon/vim_notes/cheatsheet.md

 e - move forward one word, having cursor at the end of the word b - move backwards one word

+U - move to the top of the screen
+L - move to the bottom of the screen
+M - move to the middle of the screen

 ## Insertion
 i - insert before
 a - insert after
+A - moves to the end of the line and enables insert mode (NICE!)

+## The open command
+o - open a line below the cursor and enable insert mode O - open a line above the cursor and enable insert mode

 ## Deletion
 dw - delete to end of word
 d$ - delete to the end of the line dd - delete the entire line
 2dd - delete 2 lines

+x - delete character under the cursor
+X - delete character before the cursor

+daw - delete the word under the cursor
+caw - delete the word under the cursor and put you in insert mode

 ## Command Format
 The format for commands is: